rahul-lohra/AndroidLockScreenNotification/README.md

-Here's a polished and professional `README.md` for your Android repository:

----

 # 🔒 Full-Screen Intent Over Lock Screen – Android Sample

 This is a minimal Android sample demonstrating how to launch a **full-screen activity over the lock screen** using a local notification and intent.